Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Introduction

-where $\mathcal{Z}_{N,\epsilon,R}$ is a normalistion constant.
-We want to understand the fluctation field $\zeta_\e^t$ around the equilibrium: for a test function $g$, we define
+We want to understand the fluctuation field $\zeta_\epsilon^t$ around the equilibrium: for a test function $g$, we define

-In the previous equality, $(\gr{x}^\epsilon_i(t),\gr{v}^\epsilon_i(t))$ denotes the coordinates of the $i$-th particle at time $t$, and the expectation is taken with respect to the Gibbs measure $M_{\epsilon,R}^N\ud{X_N}\ud{V_N}$.
-In that setting, Bodineau {\it et al} are able to describe the hard sphere system by the linearized Boltzmann equation, which is derived considering a symmetric perturbation of the equilibrium (see \cite{BGS,BGSS1,LeBihan2}).
+In the previous equality, $(\gr{x}^\epsilon_i(t),\gr{v}^\epsilon_i(t))$ denotes the position and velocity of the $i$-th particle at time $t$, and the expectation is taken with respect to the Gibbs measure $M_{\epsilon,R}^N\ud{X_N}\ud{V_N}$.
+The fluctuation field $\zeta_\epsilon^t$ has been studied by Bodineau {\it et al} in the hard sphere system.
+They have shown $\zeta_\epsilon^t$ verifies a central limit theorem, and converges to a Gaussian field $\zeta_0^t$ described by the linearized Boltzmann equation (see \cite{BGS,BGSS1,BGSS2,LeBihan2}).
+Our study is focused on the description of the covariance for more general interaction potential.

-One can now write a vague version of the theorem proved in the present paper (a rigorous version is written in Theorem \ref{thm:derivation Bolzmann sans cut-off}). \begin{theorem} Consider a system of $N$ particles evolving with respect to Newton's laws, interacting through the pairwise potential $\mathcal{U}_{s,R}(\cdot/\epsilon)$.
-At time zero, the particles are distributed with respect to the equilibrium measure $M^N_{\epsilon,R}(x_1,\cdots,x_N,v_1,\cdots,v_N)\ud{X_N}\ud{V}_N$.
-Parameters $N,\epsilon,R$ are set with respect to the Boltzmann-Grad and grazing collision scallings
+One can now write a first informal version of the theorem proved in the present paper (a rigorous version is written in Theorem \ref{thm:derivation Bolzmann sans cut-off}\footnote{The vague Claims \ref{thm:proto} and \ref{thm:proto bis} are written for simplicity of the presentation in the \emph{canonical} setting, {\it id est} the number of particles is a constant $N$ that goes to infinity.
+In fact, we will rather work in the \emph{grand canonical} setting, where the number of particles is a random variable $\N$, with $\mathbb{E}\N$ going to infinity.
+The system becomes less rigid, and it avoids the apparition of additional error terms.
+However, one can expect that the canonical and grand canonical systems behave asymptotically in the same way (although the proof is missing).}). \begin{Claim} Consider a system of $N$ particles evolving with respect to Newton's laws, interacting through the pairwise potential $\mathcal{U}_{s,R}(\cdot/\epsilon)$, with $s\geq 1$.
+At time zero, the particles are distributed according to the Gibbs equilibrium measure.
+Parameters $N,\epsilon,R$ tuned as